Bakame03/C_Plus_Plus_Projects/README.md

 # C_Plus_Plus_Projects
-A folder with usefull library of C++ functions and exercises
+A folder with usefull library of C++ functions and exercises available into utils.hpp